 The golden rule of golf is "play the ball as it lies."
 In the general area, this principle is foundational.
 You can't improve your lie by pressing down the grass behind the ball with your foot, deliberately breaking a branch that's right behind your ball, or shoving your club into the ground to create a better patch of turf.
 The challenge is to play the shot from where your ball settled.

 However, you are allowed to ground your club.
-This means you can lightly rest your a club like a wedge or iron on the turf right behind or next to your ball before you start your backswing.
+This means you can lightly rest your club, like a wedge or iron, on the turf right behind or next to your ball before you start your backswing.
 What you can’t do is use that club to press down and flatten the grass to make your upcoming shot easier.
 It's a subtle but important distinction: resting is fine, pressing to improve is a penalty.

 Your Stance and Swing: Clearing the Way for Action